maliMirkec/personal-website/site/portfolio/netki.md

 ---
 layout: index
 title: Netki
-description: Netki is a provider of tools to foster the adoption of blockchain technology from Los Angeles, United States.
-The website runs on WordPress and WPEngine.
+description: I've worked on Netki website.
+Netki is a provider of tools to foster the adoption of blockchain technology from Los Angeles, United States.
 thumbnail: n_gcmcap
 link: //netki.com
 display: true